Health Forward is seeking candidates for three board positions for terms beginning in January 2022.

 Number of Candidates

-This year, the Community Advisory Committee expects to submit a slate consisting of 15 to 18 candidates to fill the nine board openings.
-At its December 2019 meeting, the board will elect new board members from those nominated.
+This year, the Community Advisory Committee expects to submit a slate consisting of at least six candidates to fill the three board openings.
+During the December 2021 full board meeting, the board will elect new members from those nominated.

 Timeline and Process

-The CAC Nominating Committee begins the search process to identify candidates in July.
-Applicants are asked to complete an application and submit a current resume by Aug.
-31, 2019.
-Applicants must be available for an in-person interview on Oct.
-1 or Oct.
-2. Finalists must also be available for a brief, in-person interview on Dec.
-11.
+The CAC Nominating Committee opens the application and recruitment process to identify candidates in July.
+Applicants are asked to complete an application and submit a current résumé by Aug.
+31, 2021.

 The committee will identify a slate of nominees following the first round of interviews in October.
-Candidates who are not nominated will be notified of their status after the full CAC meeting in November.
-Current board members will then review the nominees’ written responses to the interview questions along with the recorded interview.
-Nominees will be briefly interviewed a second time by the board at its meeting on Dec.
-11, and the directors will cast their votes that same day.
+All candidates will be notified of their status by mid-October.
+Current board members will then review the nominees’ application packet along with the recorded interview.
+Nominees will be briefly interviewed in-person or virtually by the board of directors at the meeting on Dec.
+8, and the directors will cast their votes that same day.

-Election results will be communicated to nominated candidates within 48 hours of the final vote and ratification by the CAC.
-New directors will participate in orientation prior to their first board and committee meetings.
+Election results will be communicated to nominated candidates within 48 hours of the final board vote and ratification by the CAC.
+New directors will participate in orientation prior to taking office at the February 2022 board meeting.

-- Must be at least 18 years of age and a resident of the Kansas City, Missouri, and/or the following three counties in Missouri (Cass, Jackson or Lafayette) or a Kansas resident, taxpayer, property owner, or business owner.
+- Must be at least 18 years of age and a resident of the City of Kansas City, Missouri, and/or the following three counties in Missouri (Cass, Jackson, or Lafayette) or a Kansas resident, taxpayer, property owner, or business owner in one of the following three counties in Kansas (Johnson, Wyandotte, or Allen).
+These six counties constitute the Health Forward Foundation service area.

-- Must contribute perspective in one or more of the following areas: uninsured and underinsured consumers of health care services; access to health care for the uninsured and underinsured; health promotion and education in underserved communities; health care quality and outcome improvement; health care needs of women, children, the elderly, disabled, low income, ethnic, and cultural minorities; or general issues of public health.
+- Each director will be expected to contribute perspective in one or more of the following areas: uninsured and underinsured consumers of health care services; access to health care; health promotion and education; health care quality and outcome improvement; health care needs of women, children, people who are elderly, disabled, or low-income; and communities of color; or general issues of public health.

 - Must have demonstrated core leadership attributes.